Ministry of Health Singapore. All Rights Reserved.

 While striving to achieve the impossible, the

-self-esteem or lead us to do things that we may regret, such as picking up bad habits like smoking or drinking excessively.
+When we have low self-esteem, we may do things that we regret, such as picking up bad habits like smoking or drinking excessively.

 It can be pretty daunting to “find ourselves”.
 Here are some tips that might make it a little bit easier.

-A great way to start is to discover more about yourself with this
+A great way to start the self-discovery is to take this

-Inner Awesome Test to find out what your strengths are and to help you understand better how you cope with difficulties, changes and the people around you.
+Inner Awesome Test.
+You’ll know more about your strengths and better understand how you cope with difficulties, changes and the people around you.

 Alyssa Tan, 14, loves reading, writing and musicals now, but she struggled with her self-identity at the beginning of Secondary 1.
 “My first thought was: ‘Wow.
 Everyone is so sporty, thin and athletic.’
 I caved in to peer pressure… I did everything they did; I bought running shoes, I participated almost over-eagerly during PE lessons, and I even wore KT-Tape like they did,” she shared.

-Eventually she realised she was trying to be someone she wasn’t and felt lousy about her own physical ability.
+Eventually she realised she was trying to be someone she wasn’t and did not feel good about her own physical ability.
 “I didn’t like to admit I wasn’t able to run like my classmates but when I realised how much I liked reading and writing, I found comfort in the literary arts … Before long I was back to my old self.”

 Don’t let others dictate your choices.
 There is a difference between receiving advice to better yourself and caving in because you‘re afraid to lose your friends if you don’t conform.